 This journal is able to host additional materials online (e.g. datasets, AV files) alongside the full-text of the article.
 These will be subjected to peer-review alongside the article.
 For more information please refer to SAGE’s Guidelines for Authors on Supplemental Files.

-For Original Articles and Reviews, there is a 3,500 word limit for body text (Introduction to Discussion) and 40 references.
-Case Reports and Case Series are limited to 2,000 words for body text and 15 references.
-Editorials and Letters to the Editor are limited to 500 words and 10 references, unless otherwise agreed upon with the Editorial Staff.
-Please add page numbers to manuscript files, but do not include line numbers in your submission, as these will be added by the submission system automatically.
+For Original Articles, Reviews, and How-To-Do-It Articles, there is a 3,500 word limit for body text (Introduction to Conclusions) and 40 reference limit.
+Brief Communications and Case Series are limited to 1,200 words for body text (including references) and 8 references.
+Editorials and Letters to the Editor are limited to 500 words and 10 references, unless otherwise agreed upon with the Editorial Office.
+Please do not include line numbers in your manuscript, as these will be added by the submission system automatically.

-For Original Articles and Reviews, the structure of the main blinded manuscript file should be in the following order: Title, Abstract (Objective, Methods, Results, Conclusions; limit = 250 words), Central Message (limit = 50 words), Introduction, Methods, Results, Discussion, Conclusions, References, Tables, Figure Legend, Video Legend.
-Figures and videos should be uploaded as separate files.
+For Original Articles, the structure of the main blinded manuscript file should be in the following order: Title, Abstract (Objective, Methods, Results, Conclusions; limit = 250 words), Central Message (limit = 50 words), Introduction, Methods, Results, Discussion, Conclusions, References, Tables, Figure Legend, Video Legend.
+Figures and videos should be uploaded as separate files that meet Artwork Guidelines found in Section 4.2.

-For Case Reports and Case Series, the structure of the main blinded manuscript file should be in the following order: Title, Abstract (unstructured summary; limit = 250 words), Introduction, Case Report or Case Series, Discussion, References, Tables, Figure Legend, Video Legend.
-Figures and videos should be uploaded as separate files.
+For Brief Communications and Case Series, the structure of the main blinded manuscript file should be in the following order: Title, Abstract (unstructured summary; limit = 150 words), Introduction, Case Report or Case Series, Discussion, References, Figure Legend, Video Legend.
+It is required to submit at least 1 surgical video with each Brief Communication or Case Series submission.
+Brief Communications should not include tables.
+Figures and videos should be uploaded as separate files that meet Artwork Guidelines found in Section 4.2.

-Innovation adheres to the SAGE reference style.
+Innovation adheres to the SAGE Vancouver reference style.
 Click here to review the guidelines on SAGE Vancouver to ensure your manuscript conforms to this reference style.
+Authors are responsible for the accuracy of all references and manuscript submissions may be returned for failure to comply with these guidelines.

 Up to three authors may be listed.
 If more, then list the first three authors and represent the rest by et al.